Ox Baker: Other media

 During the midst of his professional wrestling career, Baker appeared in many films from time to time, most notably during the late 1970s and early 1980s.
 He appeared as a fighter in Jackie Chan's The Big Brawl (1980) and as Kurt Russell's gladiatorial opponent in John Carpenter's Escape from New York (1981).
 In addition, he was cast in the professional wrestling film named for his catch phrase, I Like to Hurt People.
 On January 19, 1981, Baker was a contestant on the game show The Price is Right.
 In 1985, Ox Baker played the Russian in the wrestling film Blood Circus, and in 2013, appeared in Chilling Visions: 5 Senses of Fear as The Butcher.

 In 2005, a documentary based on the life and career of Baker was filmed, directed by Halfbreed Billy Gram, with the working title of I Love the People I Hurt: The Life and Legend of the Mighty Ox Baker.
 A short comedy feature titled My Smorgasboard with Ox, co-written and co-starring Baker and Gram, was also filmed during this time, with both remaining in post-production status.

 In 2006, the North Carolina–based indie band the Mountain Goats released a song on their Babylon Springs EP titled "Ox Baker Triumphant", in which Baker is betrayed by the wrestling community and rises up to strike vengeance upon them.
 In 2011, Baker self-published his own cookbook, which included recipes and stories during his time in the wrestling business.
 In 2015, Veteran Pro Wrestling out of Groton, Connecticut held the first annual Ox Baker Memorial Cup.
 The winner for 2015 was Bad News Walter Swan and US Army Veteran "The Patriot Paul Severe", aka Jared Keefe.
 In 2016, the winner was "Rescue 911", aka Christopher Annino.

-Personal life
+Personal life and death

-Baker was first married to Darlene Doyle Baker from 1959 to her death in 1989.
-He was later married to Peggy Ann Kawa from 1996 to her death in 2010.
-He had one son, Garren, who died in 2022, and one daughter, Meghan, two grandchildren, and one great-grandchild.
+Douglas Baker was married to Darlene Doyle Baker from 1959 until her death in 1989.
+He later remarried in 1996 to Peggy Ann Kawa until her death in 2010.
+Baker had two children, Garren and Meghan.
+Garren died in 2022.